Authored by the expert who managed and guided the team behind the Japan Property Pack

 Which "premium" neighborhoods open up at $500k in Osaka in 2026?

-At the $500k (¥79 million) price point, premium Osaka neighborhoods that open up include Umeda, Dojima, and Nakanoshima-adjacent areas in Kita-ku, Kitahama, Yodoyabashi, and Shinsaibashi side-streets in Chuo-ku, and Horie in Nishi-ku.
+At $500k in Osaka, the premium neighborhoods that fully open up include Umeda, Dojima, and Nakanoshima-adjacent areas in Kita-ku, the Kitahama, Yodoyabashi, and Shinsaibashi corridors in Chuo-ku, the Horie district in Nishi-ku, and select pockets of Uehommachi in Tennoji-ku.

-For $500k in these premium Osaka neighborhoods, buyers can realistically expect a well-maintained 2LDK of 60 to 75 square meters in a quality building, or occasionally a compact 3LDK if the building is older or the micro-location is slightly less central.
+For $500k in these premium Osaka neighborhoods, buyers can realistically expect a well-maintained 2LDK to 3LDK condo of around 60 to 75 square meters in a mid-rise or tower building, often with concierge or auto-lock entry, though the newest luxury tower units at this price will be on the smaller side.

 What counts as "luxury" in Osaka in 2026?